xixogo5105/uiptv/GUIDE.md

 ### Cache Management
 UIPTV uses a local SQLite database to cache channel lists and EPG data for faster loading.
 - **Clear Cache**: If you experience missing channels or outdated data, click this to reset the local database.
 - **Pause Caching**: Enable this if you prefer to fetch fresh data every time you load an account (may slow down startup).
+This can be set globally or on a per-account basis.

+### Updates & About
+- **About Page**: Provides version information and credits.
+- **Check for Updates**: You can manually check for new versions of UIPTV from the About page.
+The application will notify you if a newer release is available on GitHub.

 ---